torchtarget/FileOrganiser/README.md

 A simple Python tool that learns your existing folder structure and uses a naive Bayesian classifier to automatically sort new files.
+The classifier analyses the contents of files (including common Office formats such as Word, Excel, PowerPoint and PDF) and works with nested folder structures.

 ## Usage